An icon from the past

 Straight front view featuring our badge and logo.

-The Pony will always be regarded as the icon that propelled Hyundai to the global stage and kick started the Korean Motor industry.
-45 years later, Hyundai is one of the top automotive brands in the world.
+The Pony will always maintain its unique presence: an icon.
+It propelled Hyundai onto the global stage and kick-started the Korean car industry.
+45 years later, Hyundai is now one of the top automotive brands in the world.

 Pony Coupe was a concept car that targeted global markets.
 Although it did not lead to mass-production, it is meaningful as a concept car that clearly demonstrates Hyundai Motor's spirit of challenge.